 ‘for Christ, our passover lamb, has been sacrificed’,1 Corinthians 5:7, NIV

 This meal symbolically is connected with the forthcoming death of Jesus.
-There's much more to say about the Last Supper and everything that happens, which we'll be explaining in the episodes that follow.
-I hope you'll join us.
+There is much more to say about the Last Supper and everything that happens, which we will be explaining in the episodes that follow.
+I hope you will join us.

 The following questions have been provided to facilitate discussion or further reflection.
 Please feel free to answer any, or all the questions.
 Each question has been assigned a category to help guide you.